ismailihicham/product-managing-system/README.md

-the product-application here I implement the controllers with routes that will be called by end users. product-container module this module have dependency to all modules and here we can launch our application. this project is build with maven and java21 and using intellij IDE to create an account you should run security-service, it runs on 9898 and create a token for user admin with password in users.yaml, then this token should be added to the requst /account to add un account, this projet is running on 8080 port
+the product-application here I implement the controllers with routes that will be called by end users. product-container module this module have dependency to all modules and here we can launch our application. this project is build with maven and java21 and using intellij IDE

+To be able to create an account you should run security-service, it runs on 9898 port and create a token for user admin with password in users.yaml, then this token should be added to the request "/account" in "authenrization" and you select "bearer" then you add payload to create an account, this projet is running on 8080 port